Derived category of moduli of pointed curves -- II: Introduction

-We finish the proof of the exceptionality in Thm. \ref{p,q case} (i.e., including the ``$\cT_{l,E}$ part") in Section \ref{exceptional p,q section} by reducing it to a windows calculation on subvarieties $Z_R\subseteq \M_{p,q}$ (the supports of the torsion sheaves $\cT_{l,E}$) and their intersections.
-The exceptionality in Thm. \ref{p,q+1 case} is finished in Section \ref{exceptional p,q+1 section}, where that we compare commutative (not equivariant) and non-commutative (equivariant) small resolutions of the singular GIT quotient $\X_{p,q+1}$.
+We finish the proof of the exceptionality in Theorem \ref{p,q case} (i.e., including the ``$\cT_{l,E}$ part") in Section \ref{exceptional p,q section} by reducing it to a windows calculation on subvarieties $Z_R\subseteq \M_{p,q}$ (the supports of the torsion sheaves $\cT_{l,E}$) and their intersections.
+The exceptionality in Theorem \ref{p,q+1 case} is finished in Section \ref{exceptional p,q+1 section}, where we compare commutative (not equivariant) and non-commutative (equivariant) small resolutions of the singular GIT quotient $\X_{p,q+1}$.

-Fullness of the exceptional collections on all the spaces $\M_{p,q}$ is proved in the remaining sections: Section \ref{fullness p,q section} for the collections in Thm. \ref{p,q case} and in Section \ref{fullness p,q+1 section} for the collections in Thm. \ref{p,q+1 case}.
+Fullness of the exceptional collections on all the spaces $\M_{p,q}$ is proved in the remaining sections: Section \ref{fullness p,q section} for the collections in Theorem \ref{p,q case} and in Section \ref{fullness p,q+1 section} for the collections in Theorem \ref{p,q+1 case}.

-{\bf Acknowledgements.} We thank Ben Bakker, Matt Ballard, Arend Bayer, Daniel Halpern-Leistner, Alexander Kuznetsov, Chunyi Li, Emanuele Macr\`i, Georg Oberdieck, Alex Perry, Olivier Schiffmann and Maxim Smirnov for helpful conversations related to this work and Matt Ballard, Alex Duncan, Patrick McFaddin for sending us a preliminary version of their work related to Thm. \ref{symm}.
-A.-M.C.~was supported by the NSF grant DMS-1701752.
-J.T.~ was supported by the NSF grant DMS-1701704, Fulbright and Simons Fellowships, and the HSE University Basic Research Program and Russian Academic Excellence Project `5-100'.
+{\bf Acknowledgements.} We thank Ben Bakker, Matt Ballard, Arend Bayer, Daniel Halpern-Leistner, Alexander Kuznetsov, Chunyi Li, Emanuele Macr\`i, Georg Oberdieck, Alex Perry, Olivier Schiffmann and Maxim Smirnov for helpful conversations related to this work and Matt Ballard, Alex Duncan, Patrick McFaddin for sending us a preliminary version of their work related to Theorem \ref{symm}.
+We are very grateful to the referees for their careful reading of the paper and for many thoughtful and insightful comments and suggestions.
+A.-M. C.~was supported by the NSF grant DMS-1701752, the ANR grant FanoHK and the Institut Universitaire de France.
+J. T.~ was supported by the NSF grants DMS-1701704 and DMS-2101726, as well as Fulbright and Simons Fellowships.